eduardoshanahan/alpine/Git Configuration.md

 ## Edit Git configuration

-Once you have your local git repository created and commited, and your remote is setup as well, you need to edit the local Git configuration.
+Once you have your local git repository created and committed, and your remote is setup as well, you need to edit the local Git configuration.

 Edit the file .git/config, and put the following details: